maryamjbr/cbam-kd-cifar100/README.md

   --checkpoint /path/to/best.pth
 ```

-Inspect checkpoint compatibility and file hashes:
+Inspect checkpoint architecture compatibility and file hashes:

 ```bash
 python scripts/inspect_checkpoints.py /path/to/checkpoint.pth
 ```

-See the `--help` output of each script for the complete set of options.
+See each script's `--help` output for the complete set of options.

-## Distillation objectives
+## Distillation objective

-Let `z_s` and `z_t` denote student and teacher logits, `y` the ground-truth labels, and `F_s` and `F_t` their intermediate feature maps.
+Let `z_s` and `z_t` denote the student and teacher logits, `y` the ground-truth labels, and `F_s` and `F_t` the intermediate feature maps.

-The temperature-scaled logit-distillation loss is:
+The logit-distillation term is:

 ```text
 L_KD = T^2 * KL(